-Buy today and get a copy of Gary's newest eBook, "Use Your Words!" (© 2017, Pantomime Music Publications) FREE
+Buy today and get a copy of Gary's eBook, "Creative Chord Progressions" (© 2016, Pantomime Music Publications) FREE

 I’ve written about 80 songs in the past 5 years.
 I’m essentially a poet who puts words to music.
 That’s a challenge, as I have very little formal music training.
 Gary’s series of e-Books is well organized, well indexed, clearly written and very practical.
 It’s an excellent mix of detailed “how-to” information with thoughtful and inspirational ideas about the more abstract issues of song-writing.

 I wanted to let you know that I am completely enjoying your e-books.
 I think they are brilliant and fabulous to learn by.
 I’ve written medical texts before and the secret is to not talk down to people, make it understandable and you’ve done an outstanding job on that.